jamessimone/apex-rollup/README.md

 - `SOQL Where Clause To Exclude Calc Items` (optional) - add conditions to filter the calculation items that are used. **Note** - the fields, especially parent-level fields, _must_ be present on the calculation items or the filtering will not work correctly.
 - `Is Full Record Set` (optional) - by default, if the records you are passing in comprise the full set of child items for a given lookup item but none of them "qualify" to be rolled up (either due to the use of the Calc Item Where Clause, Changed Fields On Calc Item, or a custom Evaluator), Rollup aborts early.
 If you know you have the exhaustive list of records to be used for a given lookup item **and** you stipulate the Full Recalculation Default Number (or String) Value, you can override the existing rollup item's amount by toggling this field
 - `Order By (First/Last)` (optional) - at present, only valid when FIRST/LAST is used as the Rollup Operation.
 This is the API name of a text/date/number-based field that you would like to order the calculation items by. **Note** unlike DLRS, this field is _not_ optional on a first/last operation; a validation rule will enforce that you supply a value here, even if the value used is the same as the field you are rolling up on.
+- `Defer Processing` (optional, default `false`) - when checked and set to `{!$GlobalConstant.True}`, you have to call the separate invocable method `Process Deferred Rollups` at the end of your flow.
+Otherwise, each invocable action kicks off a separate queueable/batch job. **Note** - for extremely large flows calling dozens of rollup operations, it behooves the end user / admin to occasionally call the `Process Deferred Rollups` to separate rollup operations into different jobs.
+You'll avoid running out of memory by doing so.

+#### Perform Rollup__mdt-based rollup Invocable Action

+This action functions similarly to how the `Rollup.runFromTrigger()` method does within Apex -- you stipulate a calculation object, pass in the records associated with that object, and all Rollups configured via the CMDT `Rollup__mdt` are performed.

+Here are the fields for this invocable:

+- `Rollup Context` - INSERT / UPSERT / UPDATE / DELETE. **Special note** - unless you are using a Record-Triggered Flow / After Update Process Builder, you almost assuredly want to simply use the INSERT context.
+However, you _would_ use something like UPDATE if, after retrieving records using Get Records in an auto-launched flow, you then looped through your collection and modified fields prior to sending them to `Rollup`.
+- `Defer Processing` (optional, default `true`) - true by default, otherwise when checked it must be set to `{!$GlobalConstant.False}` in order to immediately kick off rolling up.
+Otherwise, you have to call the separate invocable method `Process Deferred Rollups` at the end of your flow.
+Otherwise, each invocable action kicks off a separate queueable/batch job. **Note** - for extremely large flows calling dozens of rollup operations, it behooves the end user / admin to occasionally call the `Process Deferred Rollups` to separate rollup operations into different jobs.
+You'll avoid running out of memory by doing so.
+- `Records To Rollup` - a collection of SObjects.
+These need to be stored in a collection variable.
+Unlike the `Perform rollup on records` invocable, this collection is not marked as required to get around a weird bug in the Flow engine with required fields and `Get Records`.
+If the collection you are passing in comes not from a record-triggered Flow, but from `Get Records`, this prevents you from having to check explicitly in Flow if the collection is null or not.
+You should **always** provide this input!

+#### Process Deferred Rollups

+Used in conjunction with the `Perform rollup on records` and `Perform Rollup__mdt-based rollup` when the `Defer Processing` input is set to `{!$GlobalConstant.True}` (the default on the CMDT invocable, opt-in for the vanilla `Perform rollup on records` action).
+Kicks off the actual rollup process when there are rollups with deferred processing.

+---

 Unfortunately, the "Description" section for Invocable fields does not show up as help text within the Flow Builder, but hopefully it's clear how each property should be configured!